Carnegie Mellon University

 It is highly recommended that you get an early start on all assignments rather than waiting until the last minute.
 Labs especially have a way of taking longer than you expect.
 In the event that are defects in assignments, the lab bug handling policy applies (at a high level, if a change to a lab to fix a problem is released near the deadline, you have the option to take that fix into account or complete the lab as it was before the change).
 We will go out of our way to avoid indirectly penalizing anyone for doing their work early -- if you think this is happening to you, please let us know so we can make the situation right.

-Reference to or use of any examination, quiz, pre-lab, lab solution, other assignment or solution material from other groups, previous semesters, or other sources beyond the official course web site and current-year blackboard system is specifically and strictly forbidden.
+Reference to or use of any examination, quiz, pre-lab, lab solution, other assignment or solution material from other groups, previous semesters, left over on a lab computer, or other sources beyond the official course web site and current-year blackboard system is specifically and strictly forbidden.
 This applies even if you "found it on the Web" or "my friend told me it was OK."
 This includes any use of material, whether substantive, cosmetic, or incidental, and includes verbal as well as written information.
-Cheating specifically includes knowingly providing information to others (if two students exchange information in a manner that means the recipient is cheating, then both are cheating).
+Cheating specifically includes knowingly providing information to others (if two students exchange information in a manner that means the recipient is cheating, then the provider is also cheating).
 If in doubt, ask the course staff for guidance on whether a particular source is fair game.
 Anything explicitly included on this year's course web site or blackboard site (for example, if the instructor posts a copy of a previous-year test on an official course web site) is OK to use.
 If you are unsure, ask us.
 If you are unsure about being unsure, ask us (the course staff).
 If you make a mistake or something happens that causes you concern, come to the staff IMMEDIATELY (before the assignment, exam, etc. is handed in) to explain the situation, and we will work out something if you are acting in good faith.
 For example, if someone tells you an answer even though you didn't ask to hear it, come to us before handing in your work so that we can work it out without a cheating penalty being applied.

 Any instance of cheating will result in failure for the entire course (i.e., a grade of "R" for the course).
 This will happen on the first instance of cheating, without exception.
 Please take this warning to heart and don't cheat.
 We're very serious on this point.
 We have failed students for cheating frequently in the past, and have no hesitation whatsoever about doing so in the future.
 Students are reminded that cheating in multiple courses can be (and has been used as) grounds for suspension or even expulsion from the university.
 We expect to use automatic analysis tools such as MOSS for detecting cheating, and we have found that they are quite effective at detecting even sophisticated cheating.
 All that having been said, we can easily tell the difference between cheating and having studied hard.
 Getting a great solution to a difficult problem on your own won't cause you a problem.
 If you aren't cheating, you have nothing to worry about.